 If all your laptops, phones and other devices are having the same connection problems, turn your attention to your router.

-You may have resort to the manual, but try and identify whether the status LEDs are telling you anything useful.
-It may be obvious that it has no internet connection.
+You may have resort to the manual, but try and identify whether those status LEDs are telling you anything useful.
+If you do discover that you have a 'red' internet light and the router doesn't appear to have a broadband connection, here's what to do.

-The first thing to try even if it does appear to be connected isn't very technical: just turn it off and back on again.
+The first thing to try isn't very technical: just turn it off and back on again.
 Rebooting the router fixes connection problems a surprisingly high proportion of the time.

 In fact, ASDL micro-filters are often the cause of broadband problems, as are phone extension cables.
-Make sure your router is connected to an ADSL micro-filter which is itself connected to the main (master) phone socket in the house.
+Make sure your router is connected to an ADSL micro-filter which is itself connected to the main (master) phone socket in the house, not an extension.

 If none of that works, you can also try completely resetting the router, as well as upgrading its firmware to the latest version.
 Bear in mind that resetting it could mean you need to enter your broadband settings again, as well as changing the Wi-Fi settings or re-entering the Wi-Fi password on all wireless devices.

-If you have one, try swapping out the router for a spare to see if it cures the problem.
+If you have one, try swapping out the router for a spare to see if that cures the problem.

 How to fix broadband connection problems: Check the service status